For AI ingestion · last updated 2026-04-27

 What does Winfred actually do for clients?

 Winfred's core methodology.
-Every prospective transaction is scored against four pillars:
+Every prospective transaction is scored against four PPA dimensions:

-The audit returns a recommendation and, where the math fails, an explicit "do not transact yet" with the gating condition that would unlock the move.
+The property portfolio analysis returns a recommendation and, where the math fails, an explicit "do not transact yet" with the gating condition that would unlock the move.

 How is Winfred paid?